 To reach this rural population, our surgeons regularly organize surgeries outside of their fixed locations, in small provincial hospitals.
 But in Bangladesh, rural people are often very afraid to entrust their children to doctors and to go to the city for medical treatment.
 It is important to win the parents’ trust and convince them of the need for treatment.
 Awareness work is therefore a crucial part of our work in Bangladesh.
-Over the next few years, we want to use our partner network to develop a further treatment concept beyond the operations, in order to give the cleft patients in Bangladesh access to follow-up therapies.
+Over the next few years, we want to use our partner network to develop a comprehensive treatment concept beyond the basic operations, in order to give the cleft patients in Bangladesh access to important follow-up therapies to further improve their outcomes.

 “The need for help in Bangladesh is immense.
 So many children are still waiting for their surgery.
 Our local team – the surgeons, anesthesiologists, nurses and nurses – are doing great things.
 I am grateful to be part of this desperately needed effort. ”